 If you’re headed out to a beach or the park there are a few well-known speakers that you might reach for, and one of the companies with plenty of success in this field is Ultimate Ears, or UE.
 It’s the company behind the UE Boom, Roll, and Wonderboom series, all of which are go-to’s for many.
 In the past, if you wanted something with a bigger sound, you were left reaching for something like the JBL Charge 4, but with the new UE Hyperboom Bluetooth speaker, that’s no longer the case.
 This is a giant UE speaker stretched to its limits, but does that make it any good?

-Editor’s note: This post was updated on September 8, 2020, to mention the UE Megaboom as an alternative.
+Editor’s note: This post was updated on November 14, 2020, to adjust wording.

 Who should get the UE Hyperboom?